Buying a Spanish SIM card at Barcelona airport can save you money on roaming charges while ensuring that you stay connected throughout your stay.

 Where to buy a Spanish SIM card at Terminal 2

 Tech & Fly

-The Tech & Fly store at Terminal two is located in boarding area U, airside.
-Just like the Tech & Fly stores in Terminal 1, they stock Orange and Vodafone prepaid SIM cards and open from 06:30 to 22:00.
+The Tech & Fly store at Terminal Two is located in boarding area U, airside.
+Just like the Tech & Fly stores in Terminal 1, they stock Orange and Vodafone prepaid SIM cards and are open from 06:30 to 22:00.

 Tienda del Viajero

 Located near the check-in desks in terminal T2B, the Tienda del Viajero (English: travellers’ shop) is a left luggage office that sells suitcases, bags and other travel-related accessories, including pre-paid Spanish SIM cards.